 Ord remained in the U.S. Army for the next fourteen years, holding various commands in the West, including the Fourth Military District (March 26, 1867 to January 9, 1868), the Department of California (April 24, 1868 to December 4, 1871), the Department of the Platte (December 11, 1871 to April 6, 1875), and the Department of Texas (April 11, 1875 to December 6, 1880).

-Ord retired from the army on December 6, 1880 at the age of sixty-two.
+Ord retired from the army on December 6, 1880, at age sixty-two.
 The next year, Congress enacted special legislation promoting him to the rank of major general, effective January 28, 1881.

 Death in Cuba